Free Consultation (215) 709-6940

 What Can Happen if You Wait Too Long to See a Doctor After a Car Accident in Pennsylvania?

 Several things can happen if you wait too long to see a doctor after a car accident in Pennsylvania.
-The first is that you will have a lack of medical evidence from immediately after a collision.
+The first is that you will lack medical evidence after a collision.
 Waiting to seek medical treatment can make your injuries appear insignificant or unrelated to a negligent driver’s actions.
 Delaying treatment might also allow a defendant to question your pre-existing conditions and their relation to your current injuries.
 If you wait to go to the hospital, you might unknowingly delay filing a lawsuit, which might negatively impact your case.

 Lack of Medical Evidence